 - a.
-As a default, individuals must maintain safe distancing of at least one metre at all times. - i.
-1m spacing between individuals when queuing in all venues (including queues in canteens, hostel dining halls and for other amenities). - ii.
-1m spacing between individuals in all study/workspaces and common areas (eg. laboratories, offices, studios). - iii.
-1m spacing between individuals when dining in any location (eg. canteens, F&B outlets, dining halls, pantry). - iv.
-Gatherings: A gathering of up a maximum of five (05) persons from the same work/study zone is allowed and all must observe safe distancing measures and zoning restrictions. - v.
-A maximum of five (05) persons per table from the same work/study zone is allowed; no sharing of tables with people not from the same group.
+As a default, individuals must maintain safe distancing of at least 01 metre separation at all times. - i.
+1m separation between individuals when queuing in all venues (including queues in canteens, hostel dining halls and for other amenities). - ii.
+1m separation between individuals in all study/workspaces and common areas (e.g. laboratories, offices, studios). - iii.
+1m separation between individuals when dining in any location (e.g. canteens, F & B outlets, dining halls, pantries). - iv.
+A gathering of up to a maximum of eight (08) persons is allowed and all must observe safe distancing measures.

-- vi.
-1m separation between tables to be observed. - b.
+- v.
+A maximum of eight (08) persons per table is allowed; no sharing of tables with people not from the same group. - vi.
+Minimum Safe Distance of 1m separation between adjacent groups/tables is to be maintained. - b.
 Sporting activities: Safe distancing when exercising and playing sports (following guidelines from Sports SG): - i.
 2m between individuals in general. - ii.
 3m between individuals for indoors high intensity or high movement exercise. - iii.
-If there is more than one group (maximum 5 persons per group) sharing an indoor space, the groups must not interact and must maintain a distance of 3m apart from one another at all times.
+If there is more than one group (maximum 8 persons per group) sharing an indoor space, the groups must not interact and must maintain a distance of 3m apart from one another at all times.